aammd/Habitat_Filtering/MS/OrgSize.md

 Table  1: Bromeliad species effects on the composition of three types of organisms, as determined by PERMANOVAs both before and 12 days after homogenization.
 Both F-ratios and R^2^ values are higher for macroinvertebrates than for zooplankton than for bacteria (before and after).
-Following homogenization, macroinvertebrate and bacterial communities both significantly diverged between bromeliad species.
+Following homogenization, macroinvertebrate and bacterial communities both significantly diverged among bromeliad species.

 |                    |        | F~2,27~                            | p                            | R^2^                         |
 | -------- | ------------------| ---------|--------- | ---------- |